-The college provides on-campus housing facilities for registered students.
-Two per room in Berry-Gomillion with private bath for each room, single occupancy in all other dorms.
+Paine College has six residence halls to accommodate your living on campus.
 Each residence hall is administered by a director who is responsible for management and supervision, programming, advisement, emergency intervention, and counseling.
 Resident assistants help the directors with the coordination of residence hall activities.

 The purpose of The Office of Residence Life is to design and implement a holistic program of services and activities with academic opportunities, which enhance the individual growth and development of students.
 This purpose will be implemented through living & learning residence halls.

-In order to meet the purpose of The Office of Residence Life, we endeavor to fulfill the following goals:
+To meet the purpose of The Office of Residence Life, we endeavor to fulfill the following goals:

-- 1. To recruit, hire, train and develop a staff of individuals who have been determined to be those necessary for success of students living in the residence halls.
+1. To recruit, hire, train and develop a staff of individuals who have been determined to be those necessary for success of students living in the residence halls.

-- 2. To research, plan, develop and implement a program of activities and services addressing the personal, social, and educational needs of students living in the residence halls.
+2. To research, plan, develop and implement a program of activities and services addressing the personal, social, and educational needs of students living in the residence halls.

-- 3. To develop and provide an environment within each hall that affords maximum opportunity for interpersonal communication among residents.
+3. To develop and provide an environment within each hall that affords maximum opportunity for interpersonal communication among residents.

-- 4. To provide, and disseminate information that is pertinent, relevant and accurate to the academic, personal and social needs of students.
+4. To provide, and disseminate information that is pertinent, relevant, and accurate to the academic, personal, and social needs of students.

-- 5. To provided resident with social & civil engagement and impacting the community of Augusta.
+5. To provided resident with social & civil engagement and impacting the community of Augusta.

-- 6. To provide opportunities for accurate interpretation of policies, regulations and procedures that have been implemented to ensure order and to encourage self-discipline in a group living situation.
+6. To provide opportunities for accurate interpretation of policies, regulations and procedures that have been implemented to ensure order and to encourage self-discipline in a group living situation.